David Brown (Canadian football): Montreal Alouettes

 On June 9, 2021, it was announced that Brown had signed with the Montreal Alouettes.
 Following training camp, he made the team's active roster as a backup.
 He started his first game on October 11, 2021, in the Thanksgiving Day Classic against the Ottawa Redblacks.
 Brown played in 10 regular season games, starting in three, before being placed on the injured list for the final four games of 2021.
 He returned for the East Semi-Final playoff game, but the Alouettes lost to the Hamilton Tiger-Cats.
 He signed a contract extension on December 17, 2021.

 In the 2022 season, Brown played in all 18 regular season games.
 He started at centre in the East Semi-Final against the Hamilton Tiger-Cats and the East Final against the Toronto Argonauts.

 In the 2023 season, Brown tore his ACL for the third time during training camp and spent the entire season on the injured list.
 During the season he assisted offensive line coach Luc Brodeur-Jourdain and the Alouettes would go on to win the 110th Grey Cup.

 Coaching career

+Montreal Alouettes

 On December 21, 2023, it was announced that Brown had joined the coaching staff of the Alouettes as the team's assistant offensive line coach.

+On February 4, 2026, it was announced that Brown had been promoted to become the Alouettes' offensive line coach.